dbmi-bgm/cgap-pipeline-main/README.md

 Clone the repository.

+    # Clone the repository
-    # This will set the submodules in detached state on the current commit
+    # The submodules will be empty and set to the current commit
     git clone https://github.com/dbmi-bgm/cgap-pipeline-main.git

+    # Check out the desired version
+    # This will set the submodules to the commit saved for that version
+    git checkout <version>

 Populate the submodules.

+    # Download the content for each submodule
+    # The submodules will be set in detached state on their current commit
     make pull

 Install the repository.